Tessa Davis. Ankle x-rays, Don't Forget the Bubbles, 2016. Available at:

 The joint between the tibia and fibula are held together by ligaments.
 If this ligament is sprained then this is a syndesmotic injury.

 As mentioned above, there can be widening of the clear space between the medial border of the fibula and the lateral border of the posterior tibia (>5mm).
-You can also get overlap of the fibula and the anterior tibial tubercle (>6mm on the AP views, >1mm on the mortise view).
+You can also get an overlap of the fibula and the anterior tibial tubercle (>6mm on the AP views, >1mm on the mort

 - Open fracture